fwheinz/pg1exercises/README.md

 Execute your program:

-- Open the OTH menu on the left side (sometimes the icon is invisible but still usable, it is directly below the last icon on the left side)
+- Open the OTH menu on the left side (sometimes the icon is invisible but still usable, it is located directly below the last icon on the left side)
 - Choose "Compile&Start".
 This will compile the project with the most recently changed source file
 - **Important** Watch out for compile warnings and errors in the terminal on the bottom!
 - If the program started successfully the terminal will provide the input and output of the process
-- If your program is GUI based (e.g. Karel or SPL) you can open the graphical view in the OTH menu either in a separate browser window or in a VSCode Tab.
+- If your program is GUI based (e.g. Karel or SPL) you can open the graphical view in the OTH menu either in a separate browser window (**GUI (Browser)**) or in a VSCode Tab (**GUI (VSCode)**).

 Additional hints: